Times and rooms are subject to change. Check back here for updates.

 (50 mins)

 [LEA] Come to a “town hall” meeting with the ARRL Eastern Mass Section Manager.
+Meet fellow EMA Section members and hear updates on what's going on in the Section.

 Grand Banquet